Healthdirect Free Australian health advice you can count on.

 Illustration showing a boy catching a ball, after the messages were carried from the brain to the muscles.

 Neurons carry messages from the brain via the spinal cord.
-These messages are carried to the muscles which tell the muscle fibre to contract, which makes the muscles move.
+These messages are carried to muscles, which tell the muscle fibre to contract, which makes the muscles move.

 Many different diseases affect the neuromuscular system, and together they are known as neuromuscular diseases.